 Defines what will be considered part of a unit and what will be considered an improvement for insurance purposes.

 A written statement that prospective purchasers of a resale unit should request, which contains pertinent information that may influence the closing of a real estate or financing transaction.

-Created by the government of Ontario to administer the Ontario New Home Warranty Plan Act.
+Tarion is a regulatory body established by the government of Ontario to administer the Ontario New Home Warranty Plan Act.
 Its primary purpose is to protect consumers of new homes by ensuring that builders abide by the provincial legislation.
 It is financed entirely by builder registration, renewal and home enrollment fees.

 A meeting which must be called by the developer of a condominium corporation at a time fixed by the Condominium Act and at which the developer is required to give documents which the Act states must be given to the corporation; additional documents must be delivered 30 and 60 days after the turnover meeting.

 The part of the property designated as a unit by the description and the space enclosed by its boundaries and all the land, structures and fixtures within this space in accordance with the declaration and description.

 Type of development in which one or more units consist of vacant land with no part of a building or structure at the time of the registration.
 Once construction is complete, the land and the structure become the unit.